Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 2 - Friend or Foe.md

 > Player accepts?

 Thatcher's smile widens further still, and a warm light appears where his pinky meets yours - which grows brighter and brighter, the heat of it teetering on uncomfortable before he releases you.
-There is a golden scar wrapped around your finger like a ring.
+Once you pull away you see a golden scar wrapped around your finger like a ring.

+**THATCHER:** I give you time to get you plans in line, just let me know when you want to go!

+**PLAYER ACTION:**
+> Give players chance to plan their next move - show map?

 Thatcher then turns to the back wall of the cell and presses his fingers into the grimy stone.
 After a second, the bricks begin to shift and warp, parting before him to reveal a dark alley with a light at the end.
 A cat wanders out of the alley and weaves through his ankles.

 **Thatcher:** Go now friends - I look forward to seeing how this ends!

+And with a wave, Thatcher fades back into the darkness.

 --------
 # Escaping the Camp
+The alley is surprisingly long.
+As you walk through it you hear the scurrying of rats in the dark beneath you, and have to scoot around boxes and trash, before finally re-emerging into the light.
+Only you find yourselves on the other side of the wall to your cell, the bricks resealing the mouth of the alley in the same way they revealed it before.

+*Take them to the map*

+**PLAYER ACTION:**
+> Where are you going first?